 Sodbusters, the grass and sod experts, located in Charleston, South Carolina, find that our clients are often surprised that several common weed types are edible.
 Those annoying weeds that invade your lush, green grass are actually valuable foods that are loaded with antioxidants, vitamins, and protein and sometimes even more nutritious than those found at the grocery store.
 In this article, we will discuss several edible weed varieties found in South Carolina and recipes to help you enjoy them.

-What are Common Edible Weed Varieties in South Carolina?
+What are Common Edible Weed Varieties of South Carolina?

 Dandelions have a slightly bitter taste when they mature, so harvest the tender leaves that appear in early spring and in late fall, when they are at their sweetest.
 The flowers are edible too and have a mildly bittersweet flavor.
 Dandelions have more beta-carotene than carrots.
 A favorite recipe is Dandelion Greens with a Kick.